logological/logological.org/content/pages/um-foss.md

 ## Calendar

-The University has at least two calendar systems: a [public calendar system for events](https://eventscalendar.umanitoba.ca/), and another system that hosts the personal calendar associated with your umanitoba.ca e-mail account.
+The University has at least two calendar systems: a [public calendar system for events](https://eventscalendar.umanitoba.ca/), and another system that hosts the personal calendars associated with umanitoba.ca e-mail accounts.

 ### Public events calendar

 The [public calendar system for events](https://eventscalendar.umanitoba.ca/) can be used as-is with free software!
-It provides event information via web pages that can be viewed in a web browser, via an RSS feed that can be viewed in a feed aggregator, or via iCalendar files that can be subscribed to from an HTTP- or WebDAV-capable calendar client such as [Thunderbird](https://www.thunderbird.net/).
+This system provides event information via web pages that can be viewed in a web browser, via an RSS feed that can be viewed in a feed aggregator, or via iCalendar files that can be subscribed to from an HTTP- or WebDAV-capable calendar client such as [Thunderbird](https://www.thunderbird.net/).

 I recommend using the web interface to browse for event categories of interest to you.
 (Follow the links in the drop-down menus near the top of the page.)
 Once you are at the web page for a category, the "SUBSCRIBE" section in the right column of the page provides WebDAV or HTTP URLs that you can import into your calendar client: